 We cook the vegetables in water by covering with the lid.
 The idea is not to lose the nutrients of the veggies.
 The cooking oil is added in this recipe just to give a glaze to the vegetables.

 Why do I prefer this recipe?

 Beetroot has a sweet taste.
 But this recipe neutralizes it with the coconut.
-But still, this is the wonderful balance of taste.
+But still, this is a wonderful balance of taste.

 I am not obsessed with the sweet tooth and I do not like to have sweet and sweet related dishes.
-So, by this time you may know the reason why I like this Beetroot poriyal recipe South Indian stir fry the most.
+So, by this time you may know the reason why I like this Beetroot stir fry the most.
 This is my family’s favorite because these are delicious and easy to make same as potato stir fry.

 I used to stock vegetables for the whole week.
-I generally get them all from my Indian store.
-And the choices of vegetables are limited here.
-Around 6 different vegetables, I buy all the time.
-Though the available vegetable is Limited.
 And the real challenge is to make my family feel that they eat varieties of food every day.
-This is possible only by the following lot many different recipes.
+This is possible only by following a lot many different recipes.

 I keep changing the recipes for every other vegetable, check these stir-fries recipes.
 But the recipe for the beetroot remains the same.
 Until now I have never got complaints about making this recipe repeatedly in my kitchen.

 He loves this so much as I always tell him that this is one of the most healthy dishes that he could eat.
-So he also started developing fascination towards Beetroot poriyal recipe South Indian stir-fry.
+So he also started developing a fascination towards Beetroot poriyal recipe, a South Indian stir-fry.

 You may cut the beetroot in any shape you want but I prefer to have it done in small dices.
 Which is easier to chew.
 And not only that every small dice would be coated well with the spices.

 The Key Ingredients

 Beet.
-The summer will bring you a verity of beets in the grocery stores or in the farmers market.
+The summer will bring you a variety of beets in the grocery stores or in the farmers market.
 You may choose any verity of beet, whether it can be red beet, golden beet, or white beet.
 This recipe suits any vegetable.